BelRarr/conference-checklist/ignite-checklist.md

 -  [ ] Pack your (nerdiest) clothes
     - You're free to be as nerdy as you like!
     - Pack light (the lighter, the better).
+- [ ] Bring clothes suitable for Orlando's weather
+    - The expected temp in Orlando for September is around 90 Fahrenheit (32C)
+- [ ] Bring good walking shoes because you'll do a lot of walking
+    - The convention center is very big
+    - Theme parks (Disney/Universal) are very big too
 - [ ] Bring a large backpack 'cause there will be a lot of goodies ! :)
     - You'll go back home with a heavier luggage than when you arrived...
     - Did I mention to pack light? ;)